whatmakeart/whatmakeart.github.io/content/courses/reproducibility/2025-spring/02-slip-casting/02-08-photogrammetry-assignment.md

 6. How do I move the camera in Blender?
 [Move Camera Video Guide](https://youtu.be/XLAeTAi-2gI?si=_BcabZNWRrZp9Yrf&t=163)
 7. How do I change the lights in Blender?
 [Change Lights Video Guide](https://youtu.be/XLAeTAi-2gI&t=197)
 8. How do I render in Blender?
 [Rendering Basics in Blender](../../../../3d-modeling/blender/rendering-basics-blender.md)
+9. How do I export an `.obj` from Adobe Substance Sampler?
+[Export obj from Substance Sampler](../../../../3d-modeling/export-obj-from-adobe-substance-sampler.md)

 ### Photogrammetry 3D Model Creation